terpyPy/Interactive-Conways-game/README.md

 # Pygame Animation of Conway's game.
+By Cameron Kerley, with inspration from Hunter Hannula & and the adafruit github
  interactive game of life simulation. the main file to run the game is lights_out.py